Last updated:

 - going out and about

 We can arrange this support for you, or you can choose to get direct payments and hire your own carer or personal assistant.
+Find out more about direct payments and hiring a carer.

 Supported living

-This can be a good option if you want to live more independently but need support available 24 hours a day.
+This can be a good option if you want to live independently but need support available 24 hours a day.

 There are two types: